Sunscreen

 Medical organizations such as the American Cancer Society recommend the use of sunscreen because it aids in the prevention of squamous cell carcinomas.
 The routine use of sunscreens may also reduce the risk of melanoma.
 To effectively protect against all the potential damages of UV light, the use of broad-spectrum sunscreens (covering both UVA and UVB radiation) has been recommended.

+Different active ingredients vary in their effectiveness, safety profiles, and environmental impact; some may cause allergic reactions or harm marine life, although public-health bodies generally consider the benefits of approved sunscreens to outweigh the potential risks.